im-github-training/1-introduction-to-github/.github/steps/1-step.md

 !['git status'](/.images/shell/1-step-shell-2.svg)

-Interestingly, Git noticed that we added the files, but states that they're *untracked*.
+So, Git noticed that we added the files, but states that they're *untracked*.

 > With Git, you have to *explicitly* tell it to start tracking files using `git add`.
 Until you do that, Git considers the file *untracked*.